San Luis Potosí (city): Transportation

+Air

-Ponciano Arriaga International Airport is the city's main airway point.
-It is around 17 km from the city's downtown and it is the state's most important airway terminal.
+Ponciano Arriaga International Airport is the city's primary airport.
+It is around 17 km from the city's historic center and it is the state's most important airway terminal.
+It is served by several domestic flights and as well as flights to several destinations in the United States such as Chicago–Midway, Dallas/Fort Worth, Houston–Intercontinental, and San Antonio.

+Roadways

+San Luis Potosí is served by several strategically important roadways.